-Year Addition +

-Add one-digit and two-digit numbers to 2 including zero.
+Year Addition + Subtraction - Multiplication x Division ÷ 1 Add one-digit and two-digit numbers to 20 including zero.
 Read, write and interpret mathematical statements involving addition (+) and equal (=) signs.

-Addition of single digits:

-5 + 3 = 8

-(Cubes and Numicon)

-5+3=

-Addition of two digit numbers to 20 and a one digit number: 12 + 5 = 17

-(Numicon)

-12+5=

-(Dienes and ten frames)

-10.5

-Subtraction -

-- \ Subtract one-digit and two-digit numbers to 20 including zero. - Read, write and interpret mathematical statements involving subtraction (-) and equal (=) signs.

-\ Begin to understand multiplication through doubling numbers and quantities.

-Multiplication x

-\ Use arrays and sets of 'equal groups' to look at other multiples, e.g. x 5.

-Division ÷

-\ Begin to understand division through grouping and sharing small quantities.

-Subtraction of single digits

-(Cubes)

-Subtraction of a one-digit number from a

-two-digit number to 20.

-Doubling - linking to x 2

-Double 4 is 8,

-$$4 + 4 = 8$$

-or $4 \times 2 = 8$

-(Cubes, Numicon and counters)

-Use an array or equal groups to solve multiplication problems for multiples other than 2

-5, 3 times or $$5 \times 3 = 15$$

-Sharing equally

-Share 10 into 2 equal groups (Cubes and counters)

-Grouping

-How many 2s are in 10?
+Subtract one-digit and two-digit numbers to 20 including zero.
+Read, write and interpret mathematical statements involving subtraction (-) and equal (=) signs.
+Begin to understand multiplication through doubling numbers and quantities.
+Use arrays and sets of 'equal groups' to look at other multiples, e.g. x 5.
+Begin to understand division through grouping and sharing small quantities.
+Addition of single digits: 5 + 3 = 8 (Cubes and Numicon) Addition of two digit numbers to 20 and a one digit number: 12 + 5 = 17 (Numicon) (Dienes and ten frames) equal (=) signs.
+Subtraction of single digits 7 - 4 = 3 (Cubes) (Numicon) Subtraction of a one-digit number from a two-digit number to 20.
+13 - 4 = 9 (Numicon) Doubling - linking to x 2 Double 4 is 8, 4 + 4 = 8 or 4 x 2 = 8 (Cubes, Numicon and counters) Use an array or equal groups to solve multiplication problems for multiples other than 2 5, 3 times or 5 x 3 = 15 (Numicon) Sharing equally Share 10 into 2 equal groups (Cubes and counters) Grouping How many 2s are in 10?
 What is 10 grouped into twos?

-(Cubes, Numicon and counters)
+(Cubes, Numicon and counters) 12+5= 13-4=

-- 2 \ Add numbers, including:
+- Add numbers, including:

 - a two-digit number and ones

 - a two-digit number and tens

 - two two-digit numbers

 - adding three one-digit numbers

 - Show that addition of two numbers can be done in any order (commutative).

-- \ Subtract numbers, including:
+- Subtract numbers, including:

 - a two-digit number and ones

 - a two-digit number and tens

 - two two-digit numbers

 - Show that subtraction of two numbers cannot be done in any order.

-- Calculate multiplication statements within the 2, 5 and 10 multiplication tables and write them using the multiplication (×) and equals (=) signs.
+- Calculate multiplication statements within the 2, 5 and 10 multiplication tables and write them using the multiplication (x) and equals (=) signs.

-- \ Show that multiplication of two numbers can be done in any order (commutative).
+- Show that multiplication of two numbers can be done in any order (commutative).

 - Calculate division statements within the 2, 5 and 10 multiplication tables and write them using the division (÷) and equals (=) signs.

 - Show that division of numbers cannot be done in any order.